Last updated on April 9, 2026

 Galadriel, Gift-Giver gives you a Food, Treasure, or a +1/+1 counter on a creature whenever it attacks or enters the battlefield.
 The variety in being able to choose between a Food or Treasure token makes this creature valuable to get the lifegain or ramp resources you need.

-While Galadriel, Gift-Giver could be your commander, it’d be better in the 99 as a support creature to one of the legendary token generating creatures.
+While Galadriel, Gift-Giver could be your commander, it’d be better in the 99 as a support creature to some other legendary token generator.

 Arasta of the Endless Web